hafizhahmadzuhdi/Web2AngularJS/README.md

 Access the web application at http://i420882.hera.fhict.nl/

-Access the web application that used Laravel API at  http://i409310.hera.fhict.nl/ (Unfortunately the link given above is unavailbale due to CORS problem related with our API, we will update it as soon as we got a solution)
+Access the web application that used Laravel API at  http://i409310.hera.fhict.nl/ (Unfortunately the link given beside is unavailbale due to CORS problem related with our API, we will update it as soon as we got a solution)

 ## Prerequisites